jamietanna/nggroup/README.md

   - anyone can read rule files
     - need to implement permissions
     - add into tests
+- not all greps are necessarily strict - can cause outliers
 ## Dependencies

 - `htpasswd`, via `apache2-utils` (Ubuntu)